taynefemple/developer-exercise/README.markdown

 Please complete all of the following exercises.
 When you are finished, zip up the exercises and email as an attachment to developers@benchprep.com.
 Incomplete exercises will not be reviewed.
+Do not include your `node_modules` directory.

 If you have any questions, feel free to email your hiring facilitator.